lschimm/webapi-challenge/README.md

 - As access to request and response object and helps execute code

-- [ ] Describe a Resource?
+- [ ] Describe a Resource? - It's a lot of things.
+Whatever needs to be used i.e. name, description, etc.
-      -Memory?

 - [ ] What can the API return to help clients know if a request was successful?
 - status codes and json messages/errors.